GetMeoutt/linux_assignment1/README.md

 ### Step 3 : Authenticate `doctl` by using  API

-1. open **powershell app**
-2. to Initializes authentication and give the authentication name
+1. to Initializes authentication and give the authentication name
 ``` powershell
 doctl auth init --context <NAME>
 ```
-3. then paste the token that you copy from API page
+2. then paste the token that you copy from API page

+>[!note] to add multiple API
-note : you can add multiple account and switch authentication account by using `doctl auth switch --context <NAME>` and `doctl auth list` to see the list of authentication you have
+you can add multiple account and switch authentication account by using `doctl auth switch --context <NAME>` and `doctl auth list` to see the list of authentication you have

 ### to Confirm `doctl` is working